Market tumble sparks debt rise share plunge sell-off fears

-SHARES in London closed down a million yesterday as squeezing credits in the sub-debt crunch market oozed in an oily mess on the floor.
+SHARES in London are down a million after squeezed credits in the sub-debt crunch market.

 The FTSE 100 index of leading shares tumbled over on its side at one point and had to be helped up by two passing elderly ladies.